 - have advanced knowledge and experience with the Grade Span Expectations (GSEs),

-- have experience teaching at the relevant grade cluster, and
+- have experience teaching at the relevant grade span, and

 - be willing and able to work intensively on a team for two consecutive days.